liberland/Constitution/Constitution.md

 ------------------------------------

 ### Art.
 9
-### Purpose of the Government
+### The Governance of Liberland

-The purpose of the Government of Liberland, henceforth "Government," shall be to act on behalf of Liberland and the people as the common, delegated protector of the Non-Aggression Principle.
+The purpose of the Government of Liberland, henceforth "Government," shall be to act as the common, delegated protector of the life and property in accordance with the Non-Aggression Principle.

 ### Art.
 10
 ### Structure of the Government